Paradox456/Echelon/README.md

 #### 2025-10-21
 - Added Header.jsx
 - **Next Steps:** Finish some more backend features,add more frontend features, add OAuth and connect backend to frontend.

+#### 2025-10-22
+- Created JWT Token and Implementation
+- **Next Steps:** Finish some more backend features,add more frontend features, add OAuth and connect backend to frontend.